patractlabs/substrate-contracts-book/docs/europa/guides/debug-example.md

 }
 ```

-When calling `tranfer`, the log in Europa is as follows.
+When calling `tranfer`, the log in Europa looks like:

 ```bash
 1: NestedRuntime {